-- Regular Mow Areas: These areas will be maintained as they have in the past, as manicured turfgrass for recreation purposes.
+- 1) Regular Mow Areas: These areas will be maintained as they have in the past, as manicured turfgrass for recreation purposes.
 Staff should maintain finish mow, the same width as has been mowed in the past, adjacent to all paved roads and trails as well to maintain trail safety.
 Exceptions may be made for special events.
-Open herbaceous areas outside of right-of-way should be managed as grasslands management unless specifically designated as another classification. - 2) Grassland Management: Management of grasslands is intended to keep grasslands free of woody invasives and other undesirable species.
+Open herbaceous areas outside of right-of-way should be managed as annual spot mow unless specifically designated as another classification. - 2) Annual Spot Mow: Annual mowing of grasslands is intended to keep grasslands free of woody invasives and other undesirable species.
 Therefore, brush hogging or mowing should be limited to the control of these species.
-If brush hogging and/ or mowing are used it should take place no earlier than September 1st unless otherwise noted in the plan. - 3) Natural Areas: These areas are maintained by the Metroparks' natural resources department.
+If brush hogging and/or mowing are used it should take place no earlier than November 1st unless otherwise noted in the plan. - 3) Natural Areas: These areas are maintained by the Metroparks' natural resources department.
 They will be maintained for native species using several methods or combination of methods including prescribed fire, mechanical control, and/or chemical control.